-A common blood test, the blood urea nitrogen (BUN) test reveals important information about how well your kidneys and liver are working.
+A common blood test, the blood urea nitrogen (BUN) test reveals important information about how well your kidneys are working.
 A BUN test measures the amount of urea nitrogen that's in your blood.

 Here's how your body typically forms and gets rid of urea nitrogen: